JPMorgan finds five emerging economies among most vulnerable to Delta variant

-NEW YORK, July 8 (Reuters) - Economies of the Philippines, Peru, Colombia, South Africa and Thailand are among the most vulnerable to the COVID-19 Delta variant within emerging markets, mostly due to low vaccination rates, a JPMorgan analysis found on Thursday.
+NEW YORK (Reuters) - Economies of the Philippines, Peru, Colombia, South Africa and Thailand are among the most vulnerable to the COVID-19 Delta variant within emerging markets, mostly due to low vaccination rates, a JPMorgan analysis found on Thursday.

 The analysis looks at spread of the virus’ Delta variant versus the pace of vaccination, which in some countries is not accelerating enough to offset higher rates of transmission.